osmandapp/docs/README.md

-## GitHub Docs <!-- omit in toc -->
+## OsmAnd Docs (Github docs fork) <!-- omit in toc -->

-This repository contains the documentation website code and Markdown source files for [docs.github.com](https://docs.github.com).
+This repository contains the documentation website code and Markdown source files for [https://docs.osmand.net/](https://docs.osmand.net/).

-GitHub's Docs team works on pre-production content in a private repo that regularly syncs with this public repo.
+OsmAnd's Docs team works on pre-production content in a private repo that regularly syncs with this public repo.

 In this article: